chandrashekharpandey/dlfinalproject/README.md

 ## Trained models

 The trained model were large enough to store on github, so we have stored them on google drive which can be accessible on https://drive.google.com/drive/folders/199hBzKckRqjj9gG3JJl2S-LBDYpfH-aY?usp=share_link

+## Steps to run the notebook

+Open colab and do run all, the notebook will run automatically producing all the results, no need of any furtherchanges.